audiolabs/APSRR-2016/Ssenyonga-Huang12/report.md

 ## Evaluation

 During the evaluation of the paper *Singing-Voice Separation From Monaural Recordings Using Robust Principal Component Analysis* I came across the following issues:
+- I had an initial issue with automatic download of the dataset and codes using MATLAB so went for the manual option.
+This part is being resolved though.
 - The code uploaded was meant to be a demo so was lacking in a few ways, I had to change a few lines in the script ad add any other components.
 - I was unfamiliar with the dataset so was confused about how to extract the different SNRs.
 - It is a really huge dataset and I have been running the code for the whole dataset for three days including the day of writing the report